Acne sucks for both your physical and mental health.

-Outbreaks that won’t go away carry a heightened risk of low self-esteem, anxiety and depression.
-This is especially the case for teenagers navigating their way to adulthood, naturally conscious of their appearance to friends and peers.
+Outbreaks that won’t go away increase the risk of low self-esteem, anxiety and depression – especially for patients navigating their way through adulthood.

 - Treatment options